NickIsOnYT/gimp-amoled/README.md

 # Amoled for GIMP
-Amoled theme for GIMP that replaces the main dark theme
+Amoled theme for GIMP that replaces the main dark theme for when the default theme is too bright.

 # How to install: